Buchel9844/HOIs_multitrophic/README.md

 The HOI_0_wrapper.R contains all the necessary code to compute the coefficients and the AIC for each focal species and situation.
 The scritps are organised according to the following:
-"code/HOI_0_wrapper.R" - calls all the following scripts in order (ordered by their name).
+"code/HOI_0_wrapper.R" - calls all the following scripts in order (ordered by their name and runned accrdingly).
 "code/HOI_1_Fusion_Dataframe.R" - calls the 3 datasets and creates a list (fecundity.data) with two data frames for each focal species, with and without the link; 6 in total.
 "code/HOI_2_fit_fecunfity_model.R" - contains the function running the population model.
 "code/HOI_3_Function_fit_alpha_r.R" - contains the functions which extract the Omega, centroid, theta, fesibileity domaine.